8 Effective Home Remedies That Soothe Earache In Kids

 3. How long does an ear infection last in a child?

 An ear infection may improve within three days.
-However, you must watch out for concerning symptoms such as high fever, earache persisting for more than three days, or fluid oozing out of the ears to seek timely medical attention (14).
+However, you must watch out for concerning symptoms such as fever in children and teens, earache persisting for more than three days, or fluid oozing out of the ears to seek timely medical attention (14).

 Earache is common among children due to their short eustachian tube and developing immunity.
 However, if your child complains of constant earache, consult a pediatrician.
 Identifying the cause is important for intervention and alleviating the symptoms.
 Since respiratory tract illnesses could cause frequent earaches in children, ensure your child receives their flu shots on time every year.
 Further, avoid potential triggers and try home remedies, such as applying ginger juice to the outer ear to alleviate the pain, after running them past your doctor.